-SANDAG Population and Housing Estimates are derived from a composite of data sources, including the California Department of Finance (DOF) E-5 Population and Housing Estimates for Cities, Counties, and the State, 2020-2022; the 2021 SANDAG Land Use and Housing Units inventory; the Census American Community Survey (ACS) Detailed tables; and the vintage 2020 DOF P-3 Race/Ethnicity and Sex by Age for California and Counties.
+SANDAG Population and Housing Estimates are derived from a composite of data sources including but not limited to (1) the California Department of Finance (DOF) E-5 Population and Housing Estimates for Cities, Counties, and the State, 2020-2022, (2) the vintage 2020 DOF P-3 Race/Ethnicity and Sex by Age for California and Counties, (3) the 2022 SANDAG Land Use and Housing Units inventory, and (4) the Census American Community Survey Detailed tables

 Caution should be taken when using Population and Housing Estimates, especially for small areas of geography.
 Sampling error inherent with the data may materially impact the reliability of the estimates, resulting in a substantial margin of error.
-Additionally, conclusions should not necessearily be drawn about small differences between two or more estimates because they may not reflect statistically significant differences.
+Additionally, conclusions should not necessarily be drawn about small differences between two or more estimates because they may not reflect statistically significant differences.